Word Meanings - FEW - Book Publishers vocabulary database

 1. Of great price; costly; as, a precious stone.
 "The precious bane."
 Milton.
 2. Of great value or worth; very valuable; highly esteemed; dear; beloved; as, precious recollections.
 She is more precious than rules.
 Prov. iii.
 15. Many things which - SCARCENESS; SCARCITY

 The quality or condition of being scarce; smallness of quantity in proportion to the wants or demands; deficiency; lack of plenty; short supply; penury; as, a scarcity of grain; a great scarcity of beauties.
 Chaucer.
-A scarcity of snow would raise - SCARCE
+A scarcity of snow would raise - EXCEPTIONAL

 escars, eschars, LL. scarpsus, for L. excerptus, p. p. of excerpere to pick out, and hence to contract, to shorten; ex + 1.
 Not plentiful or abundant; in small quantity in proportion to the demand; not easily to be procured; rare; uncommon.
-You - EXCEPTIONAL
+You - BESCATTER

 1. To scatter over.
 2. To cover sparsely by scattering ; to strew.
 "With flowers bescattered."
 Spenser. - ANGWANTIBO